WJ-NTU-Projects/CZ3004-Multidisciplinary-Design-Project/README.md

 ### Algorithms
 For stripped down testing of ongoing issues only.
 NOT TO BE USED FOR CHECKLIST / ACTUAL RUN.

-Many functionalities were copied over from Android and may be stripped down as well.
+Many functionalities were copied over from Android and may have been stripped down as well.

 #### Recommended Setup (Updated 02 Mar 2020)
 | Stuff          | Minimum Requirement |